mammadyahyayev/movie-theater/RULES.md

 # Rules for Tickets

-## TODOS

-- Add a new parameter to session entity (isClosed)

-- Write a scheduler for checking session closed or not for only today, if they are closed then make them close

-- Create ticketViewDto (show owner, price, seat, hall, session, movie)

 ## Buying a new Ticket process

 1. If the session has already begun, then user can't buy a ticket. (maybe add a new parameter, to say session is closed